$0.88 EPS Expected for SS&C Technologies Holdings, Inc. (SSNC) This Quarter

-Analysts expect SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) to report $0.88 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for SS&C Technologies’ earnings.
-The lowest EPS estimate is $0.85 and the highest is $0.91.
-SS&C Technologies posted earnings per share of $0.53 in the same quarter last year, which would indicate a positive year-over-year growth rate of 66%.
-The business is scheduled to announce its next quarterly earnings report on Tuesday, May 7th.
+Analysts expect that SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) will report $0.88 earnings per share for the current quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for SS&C Technologies’ earnings.
+The highest EPS estimate is $0.91 and the lowest is $0.85.
+SS&C Technologies posted earnings per share of $0.53 during the same quarter last year, which indicates a positive year over year growth rate of 66%.
+The company is scheduled to issue its next earnings results on Tuesday, May 7th.

 According to Zacks, analysts expect that SS&C Technologies will report full-year earnings of $3.81 per share for the current fiscal year, with EPS estimates ranging from $3.72 to $3.93.
-For the next financial year, analysts anticipate that the company will report earnings of $4.20 per share, with EPS estimates ranging from $4.13 to $4.35.
-Zacks’ earnings per share averages are an average based on a survey of sell-side analysts that cover SS&C Technologies.
+For the next financial year, analysts anticipate that the business will report earnings of $4.20 per share, with EPS estimates ranging from $4.13 to $4.35.
+Zacks’ EPS averages are an average based on a survey of sell-side analysts that that provide coverage for SS&C Technologies.

-SS&C Technologies (NASDAQ:SSNC) last announced its quarterly earnings data on Thursday, February 14th.
-The technology company reported $0.95 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.85 by $0.10.
-SS&C Technologies had a net margin of 3.01% and a return on equity of 16.27%.
-The firm had revenue of $1.13 billion for the quarter, compared to analysts’ expectations of $1.11 billion.
-During the same period last year, the firm earned $0.54 earnings per share.
-The business’s revenue for the quarter was up 157.8% on a year-over-year basis.
+SS&C Technologies (NASDAQ:SSNC) last issued its quarterly earnings data on Thursday, February 14th.
+The technology company reported $0.95 EPS for the quarter, topping the consensus estimate of $0.85 by $0.10.
+SS&C Technologies had a return on equity of 16.27% and a net margin of 3.01%.
+The firm had revenue of $1.13 billion during the quarter, compared to the consensus estimate of $1.11 billion.
+During the same period in the prior year, the business posted $0.54 earnings per share.
+The company’s quarterly revenue was up 157.8% compared to the same quarter last year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 15th.
-Investors of record on Friday, March 1st were issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.63%.
-This is a positive change from SS&C Technologies’s previous quarterly dividend of $0.08.
-The ex-dividend date was Thursday, February 28th.
-SS&C Technologies’s dividend payout ratio (DPR) is presently 15.27%.

-In related news, CFO Patrick J. Pedonti sold 157,500 shares of the firm’s stock in a transaction on Wednesday, February 20th.
-The shares were sold at an average price of $59.41, for a total transaction of $9,357,075.00.
-Following the sale, the chief financial officer now directly owns 57,500 shares in the company, valued at $3,416,075.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Company insiders own 17.50% of the company’s stock.
+In other news, CFO Patrick J. Pedonti sold 157,500 shares of the stock in a transaction on Wednesday, February 20th.
+The stock was sold at an average price of $59.41, for a total transaction of $9,357,075.00.
+Following the transaction, the chief financial officer now owns 57,500 shares of the company’s stock, valued at approximately $3,416,075.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+17.50% of the stock is currently owned by corporate insiders.

-Large investors have recently modified their holdings of the stock.
-Vanguard Group Inc. increased its stake in SS&C Technologies by 1.0% in the 3rd quarter.
-Vanguard Group Inc. now owns 17,575,740 shares of the technology company’s stock valued at $998,830,000 after buying an additional 176,195 shares during the last quarter.
-Vanguard Group Inc increased its stake in shares of SS&C Technologies by 1.0% during the 3rd quarter.
-Vanguard Group Inc now owns 17,575,740 shares of the technology company’s stock worth $998,830,000 after purchasing an additional 176,195 shares during the last quarter.
-BlackRock Inc. increased its stake in shares of SS&C Technologies by 1.1% during the 4th quarter.
-BlackRock Inc. now owns 11,487,451 shares of the technology company’s stock worth $518,199,000 after purchasing an additional 124,435 shares during the last quarter.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Norges Bank purchased a new stake in SS&C Technologies in the fourth quarter worth about $108,590,000.
 Frontier Capital Management Co.
-LLC increased its stake in shares of SS&C Technologies by 37.1% during the 4th quarter.
+LLC increased its position in SS&C Technologies by 37.1% during the 4th quarter.
 Frontier Capital Management Co.
-LLC now owns 3,847,958 shares of the technology company’s stock worth $173,581,000 after purchasing an additional 1,042,182 shares during the last quarter.
-Finally, Cantillon Capital Management LLC increased its stake in shares of SS&C Technologies by 37.1% during the 4th quarter.
-Cantillon Capital Management LLC now owns 3,561,949 shares of the technology company’s stock worth $160,679,000 after purchasing an additional 963,878 shares during the last quarter.
-Institutional investors and hedge funds own 83.96% of the company’s stock.
+LLC now owns 3,847,958 shares of the technology company’s stock valued at $173,581,000 after purchasing an additional 1,042,182 shares during the period.
+Bank of New York Mellon Corp increased its position in SS&C Technologies by 54.6% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 2,858,968 shares of the technology company’s stock valued at $162,477,000 after purchasing an additional 1,010,118 shares during the period.
+Cantillon Capital Management LLC increased its position in SS&C Technologies by 37.1% during the 4th quarter.
+Cantillon Capital Management LLC now owns 3,561,949 shares of the technology company’s stock valued at $160,679,000 after purchasing an additional 963,878 shares during the period.
+Finally, Nordea Investment Management AB raised its holdings in shares of SS&C Technologies by 259.7% in the 4th quarter.
+Nordea Investment Management AB now owns 782,368 shares of the technology company’s stock valued at $35,293,000 after purchasing an additional 564,851 shares in the last quarter.
+Hedge funds and other institutional investors own 83.96% of the company’s stock.

+The company also recently announced a quarterly dividend, which was paid on Friday, March 15th.
+Shareholders of record on Friday, March 1st were issued a $0.10 dividend.
+This represents a $0.40 annualized dividend and a dividend yield of 0.63%.
+This is a boost from SS&C Technologies’s previous quarterly dividend of $0.08.
+The ex-dividend date was Thursday, February 28th.
+SS&C Technologies’s dividend payout ratio is currently 15.27%.

 SS&C Technologies Holdings, Inc provides software products and software-enabled services to financial services and healthcare industries in the United States, Canada, rest of the Americas, Europe, the Asia Pacific, and Japan.
 The company's products and services allow its clients to automate and integrate front-office functions, such as trading and modeling; middle-office functions, including portfolio management and reporting; and back-office functions comprising accounting, transfer agency, compliance, regulatory services, performance measurement, reconciliation, reporting, processing, and clearing.